Josephrp/shell2-cli/README.md

 The `shell2` platform provides AI-powered, unrestricted code + data sandboxes with high CPU & RAM, with minimal configuration.
 A mix between Code Interpreter & Replit

-`shell2-cli` is the official CLI for the [shell2.raiden.ai](https://shell2.raiden.ai) platform
+`shell2-cli` is the official CLI for the [shell2.raiden.ai](https://shell2.raiden.ai) platform - works across **Linux, OS X, Windows**

 It allows you to create live sessions, including multiplayer with other users, and run sequences, directly from your terminal.

 It also allows you to sync your local files directly with the shell2 sandbox, and receive any created file in real time.

+In addiction to voice input for sessions (experimental)

 ---

 ## Installation

-Install the CLI as follows
+1. Install the CLI as follows
 ```
 pip install -U shell2-cli
 ```

+* *if you  get `ERROR: Could not build wheels for PyAudio, which is required to install pyproject.toml-based projects`, make sure you install pyaudio dependencies first*:
+    * on linux, `apt install python3-pyaudio`
+    * on OS X, `brew install portaudio`

-Setup your shell2 API key by running the command from the terminal
+2. Setup your shell2 API key by running the command from the terminal

 ```sh